Father William C. O’Connell

 In the early 1990s, Father O’Connell was accused of assaulting two teenage boys while he was working as a volunteer at Our Lady Star of the Sea parish in Cape May.
 In 1993, a lawsuit filed by three men was settled for $384,000.
 The suit alleged that in the late 1960s, Father O’Connell and another priest, Father Joseph McGarvey, took them on trips and abused them while they were boys aged 12 to 15.

-Father O’Connell died in May in a New Jersey treatment center for sex offenders.
+O’Connell died in 1996 in a New Jersey treatment center for sex offenders.
 In July 2019, his name appeared publicly on the Diocese of Rhode Island’s list of clergy credibly accused of sex abuse of minors.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Camden in New Jersey.
 If you need a lawyer because you were sexually abused by a priest in New Jersey, contact our office today.
 In October 2020, the Camden Diocese filed for federal bankruptcy protection.
 The Court will resolve all claims of sexual abuse in this process but strict filing deadlines will apply and no late claims will be considered, so contact us today.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in New Jersey and nationwide.
 We can help.